dadatuputi/bitwarden_gcloud/README.md

 * Country-wide blocking through iptables and ipset
 * Automatic backups

+## Feature Container Projects

+This project uses containers maintained in other projects.
+If you have an issue to report for one of these features, use that project's issue tracker:

+* [Backup](https://github.com/dadatuputi/bwgc_backup) - Provides automatic backup services to this project.
+* [Caddy](https://github.com/dadatuputi/bwgc_caddy) - Acts as the reverse proxy and handles TLS certificate renewals.
+* [Countryblock](https://github.com/dadatuputi/bwgc_countryblock) - Handles IP Tables block lists to block user-defined countries.

 ## Installation
 Follow the [guide in the wiki](https://github.com/dadatuputi/bitwarden_gcloud/wiki/Installation) to install and configure Bitwarden self-hosted on Google Cloud